 The Iron cross exercise gets its name from a skill in gymnastics that gymnasts perform.
 They suspend their bodies upright and extend their arms laterally to form a T shape.
-This movement requires significant strength of the bicep and the shoulder tendon.
+Also, this movement requires significant strength of the bicep and the shoulder tendon.

 How to Perform the Iron Cross Exercise?

-Again, only one shoulder joint needs to move as you bring about this motion.
+Again, only one shoulder joint needs to move as you bring this motion.
 After that, you need to press the ball of your feet lightly to return to the initial position.
 Repeat this step for several reps to gain results.

 Muscles It Works

-In addition, it aids in enhancing the muscles of the lower pelvic region, including hamstrings and glute muscles.
-If you want to work all these muscles, iron cross exercises are the best to choose.
+In addition, it aids in enhancing the muscles of the lower pelvic region, including the hamstrings and glute muscles.
+Iron cross exercises are the best choice if you want to work all these muscles.
 These will help build the endurance of your muscles.